 Rangatahi and tamariki affected by FASD experience physical, behavioural, emotional and learning difficulties that affect their interactions within education, health and justice settings.

 The ninth day of the ninth month symbolises the nine months of pregnancy, and events to raise awareness of Fetal Alcohol Spectrum Disorder (FASD) are held globally throughout the month of September.

 In Aotearoa New Zealand, we have the privilege of being the first in the world to mark it!

 FASD is a lifelong disability caused by exposure to alcohol while in the womb.

-This awareness campaign is a collaboration between Alcohol Healthwatch and FASD-CAN.
 It aims to raise awareness of FASD, how to prevent FASD, and the support people and families living with FASD need to thrive.

 Alcohol Healthwatch is a national charity dedicated to reducing and preventing alcohol-related harm through effective health promotion.
 FASD-CAN is a national charity supporting those living with FASD.
 FASD-CAN aims to educate and provide strategies for those living with FASD.